shreyawani126/E-commerce-shop/README.md

 ### 4. Category-Wise Shopping

-Humari Dukaan organizes products into different categories, making it convenient for users to browse and shop according to their preferences.
+Shop organizes products into different categories, making it convenient for users to browse and shop according to their preferences.
 Each category presents a curated selection of products relevant to the user's interests.

 ### 5. Data Flow to Checkout System